clizzin/missionbit/github_pages/m5_github_pages.md

 1. Create a new project with the name YOUR_USER_NAME.github.io (replace YOUR_USER_NAME with the username that you created for GitHub)

    1. Right now you should be in your project page.
 The URL will be something like https://github.com/YOUR_USER_NAME/YOUR_USER_NAME.github.io.
 The URL for any of your projects on GitHub will always follow this format: https://github.com/YOUR_USER_NAME/YOUR_REPO_NAME
-   2. Go to Settings >> GitHub Pages
-   3. In Source, select "master branch" and click "Save"

 2. Open GitHub Desktop.